Skip to content

 7. Great Bustard

-The great bustard is a large bird that belongs to the bustard family, which is a group of birds that are found in parts of Europe, Africa, and Asia.
+The great bustard is a large bird belonging to the bustard family, a group of birds found in parts of Europe, Africa, and Asia.
 It is the only living species in its genus, Otis.

-The great bustard can be found in open grasslands and farmland in a wide range of geographical locations, from northern Morocco in Africa to parts of Central and South Europe, and all the way to East and Central Asia.
+The great bustard can be found in open grasslands and farmland in various locations, from northern Morocco in Africa to parts of Central and South Europe and East and Central Asia.

-It is considered to be an endangered species due to the loss of its natural habitats as a result of human activities.
-To protect the species, its habitats are being conserved and protected in some areas.
+It is considered an endangered species due to the loss of its natural habitats due to human activities.
+Its habitats are being conserved and protected in some areas to protect the species.

 Breeding programs are also being implemented to help increase the population of the great bustard.